NadaBen/babelfy/README.md

 # babelfy
-Babel fy - Disambiguate a text
+Babelfy API- Disambiguate a text

-An Api Key is needed, Youn can get it on http://babelfy.org/
+An Api Key is needed, You can get it on http://babelfy.org/